Camp et Auberge du Lac en Coeur: Activities offered

 Certain activities are organized on request, depending on the temperature and the seasons, in particular: workshops on nature (insects, Quebec flora and fauna), workshops on astronomy and observations, scientific workshops, clay hole (mud), evening of expression (mini play), night play, etc. Children can also discover the “legend of Lac en Cœur” and sing the camp theme song.

 This vacation camp has always organized special activities (educational and sports) for the annual school break week which historically takes place in late February or early March.

 Monitors

 Each spring, the management of the Lac en Cœur camp proceeds to recruit its volunteer monitors for teenagers in secondary 3, 4 and 5, who generally come from the Paul le Jeune comprehensive school in Saint-Tite and of the Séminaire Saint-Joseph de Trois-Rivières.
-These monitors act as group leader of campers; they participate in an annual pre-camp of one week generally in May or June.
+These monitors act as group leaders of campers; they participate in an annual pre-camp of one week generally in May or June.